sbooth/SFBAudioEngine/README.md

 # SFBAudioEngine

-SFBAudioEngine is a toolbox of powerful audio functionality for both macOS and iOS.
+SFBAudioEngine is a powerhouse of audio functionality for both macOS and iOS.
 SFBAudioEngine supports:

 * [Audio decoding](#decoding)
 * [Audio playback](#playback)